NOAA-PMEL/iot-data-landing/apps/erddap-insert/README.md

 * `make` - MockCo
 * `model` - Sensor-2
 * `serial` - 3456
-* `dataset_id` - MockCo_Sensor-2 - This must already exist as a dataset in ERDDAP before data will be added to ERDDAP.
+* `thing_id` - MockCo_Sensor-2 - This must already exist as a dataset in ERDDAP before data will be added to ERDDAP.

 ## Configuration